LexieF/SoftwarCarpentryWC3/README.md

-This is Week Challenge 3 of Software Carpentry
+This is Weekly Challenge 3 of Software Carpentry